 ByoungKwon An, another of Rus’ students, is lead author on the paper describing the system for interpreting 3-D images.
 He’s joined by Rus, Miyashita, Demaine, and five other researchers both at MIT and in the lab of professor Robert Wood at Harvard University.

-Miyashita is lead author on the other paper, whose coauthors include, in addition to Rus, researchers at the University of Zurich and the University of Tokyo.
+Miyashita is the lead author on the other paper, whose coauthors include, in addition to Rus, researchers at the University of Zurich and the University of Tokyo.

 In that paper, the researchers describe using a polyester coated with aluminum to create foldable electronic components.
 Miyashita designed those components by hand, since it was necessary to prescribe not just their geometric properties but also their electrical properties.
 The sensor Miyashita designed looks kind of like a small accordion.
 Each of the accordion folds contains a separate resistor, and when the folds are compressed, the total resistance changes proportionally, with a measurable effect on a current passing through the sensor.